 Often, simplicity in design is the best direction.
-Here are some tips on how to embrace it, with local Taos interior designer Joan Duncan as a role model.
+Here are some tips on how to embrace it, with local Taos interior designer Joan Duncan for inspiration.

 I always encourage remodeling instead of new construction as a way to improve your digs without a huge environmental impact.
 Building new means potentially damaging site work, construction waste that ends up in the landfill unnecessarily, and raw materials being mined or harvested for manufacture.

 Remodeling is about finding new ways to use existing space and hopefully adding energy efficient features.
-If you’re going to build, why not?
 Remodeling and renovating are more eco-friendly than new construction, and that is why I advocate it.
 For a fresh feel at home, though, you don’t even have to go that far.

 This profile of a local Taos designer, Joan Duncan, brought up some excellent points about making changes in your abode.